Data Augmentation Approaches in Natural Language Processing: A Survey: Strategies and Tricks

 \section{Strategies and Tricks}

-The three types of DA methods including paraphrasing, noising, and sampling have been introduced above, and we analyzed their application in various NLP tasks.
+The three types of DA methods including paraphrasing, noising, and sampling, as well as their characteristics, have been introduced above.
 In practical applications, the effect of the DA method is influenced by many factors.
-In this chapter, we introduce such factors to inspire our readers to choose and construct suitable DA methods.
+In this chapter, we present these factors to inspire our readers to use some strategies and tricks for selecting and constructing suitable DA methods.